rhr/ivy/doc/source/using.rst

 Oftentimes, the tree you are working with is too large to comfortably fit on one page. ``ivy`` has many tools for working with large trees and creating legible, printable figures of them.
-Let's try working on an example plant tree.
+Let's try working on the plant phylogeny.

 .. sourcecode:: ipython